 The failing of director Ivan Reitman’s films is that, at their best, they come with a comfortably easy middle-of-the-road amiability but when that relaxes too much they slip into tedium.
 Eventually, Ghostbusters II is a film that is unable to work up enough to go the full 90 minutes – the slight plot needs two separate menaces to maintain itself.
 Even then, neither Vigo nor the river of slime seem big enough threats to keep the story going.
 Nor does the script manage to tie either threat together particularly well.
 The Statue of Liberty climax and feelgood rally is a dumb idea compounded by unsatisfactory effects.

 Ivan Reitman’s other genre films are:- Cannibal Girls (1973); Twins (1988), his best work, featuring Arnold Schwarzenegger and Danny DeVito as a mismatched pair of cloned twins; Ghostbusters II (1989); Junior (1994) with Schwarzenegger as a pregnant man; Evolution (2001), which essentially replays Ghostbusters as an alien invasion comedy; and My Super Ex-Girlfriend (2006) about a superhero relationship gone toxic.
 Reitman also produced Space Jam (1996) featuring Michael Jordan taking on Warner Brothers cartoon figures, the animated tv series Mummies Alive!
-The Legend Begins (1998), the psycho-thriller Disturbia (2007), the ghost story The Uninvited (2009), Hitchcock (2012) and Ghostbusters (2016).
+The Legend Begins (1998), the psycho-thriller Disturbia (2007), the ghost story The Uninvited (2009), Hitchcock (2012), Ghostbusters (2016), A Babysitter’s Guide to Monster Hunting (2020), Ghostbusters: Afterlife (2021) and Space Jam: A New Legacy (2021).